maks/ml_2/README.md

 GRID:        up/down 1 octave for pad chromatic keyboard

 PAN/FILTER/RESONANCE Encoders: Current module controllers in pages, page through with PATTERN buttons

+#### Inter-Module connections
+While holding down a Pad, tap another pad to connect from first to second pad.
+Or disconnect first from second pad if they were previously connected.

 ### Note Mode (NOTE button)